haxwithaxe/certdeploy/CONTRIBUTING.md

 All code must:
 * Conform to [Google's python style guide] with a few exceptions.
 Look at the existing code for a lead on those changes.
 Bellow are some of them.
-   * Always preffer single quotes except around doc-strings or inside single quotes.
+   * Always prefer single quotes except around doc-strings or inside single quotes.
    * Use `Arguments:` instead of `Args:` in doc-strings.
    * No trailing commas except in single item tuples.